gerph/riscos-presenter/rougol/speaker-notes.md

 The registers object handles the numbered registers, but here the processor flags are being updated.
 In ARM these processor flags live in a virtual register.

-Within registers object, there's a property setter which allows the flags to be manipulated as booleans without having to extract them from the flags word like a crazy ARM author would.
+Within registers object, there's a property setter which allows the flags to be manipulated as booleans without having to extract them from the flags word.

 The function implementation is registered through a decorator on the function.
 This remembers the function as the handler for a given system call.